Warner Bros. Television Studios UK

 Warner Bros.
-Television Studios UK (formerly Shed Media Group and later Warner Bros.
-Television Productions UK) is a British creator and distributor of television content.
+Television Production UK (formerly Shed Media Group) is a British creator and distributor of television content.
 The Group produces long-running television brands in drama, factual, documentary, factual entertainment, and history.
 Established in 1998 as Shed Productions, the company floated on AIM (Alternative Investment Market) in March 2005.
 The group has grown significantly since flotation and to date, five award-winning media companies: Ricochet, Twenty Twenty Television, Wall to Wall Media, and Outright Distribution have all joined the group.
 In 2010, it was bought by Time Warner.